AlacrisIO/legicash-facts/src/endpoints/endpoints.md

   If the thread has completed for a deposit or withdrawal, the result is a JSON record:

     { "user_account_state" : account_state,
-      "transaction_hash" : transaction_hash
+      "main_chain_confirmation" : main_chain_confirmation
     }

-  where the hash identifies the transaction on the main chain.
+  where the transaction hash identifies the transaction on the main chain.